johnfitzy/AuthenticationProject/Readme.md

 The project 'webservice' is a basic webservice that requires the previously mentioned step to call.

-See rest easy api.postman_collection.json for an example Postman request.
+See api.postman_collection.json for an example Postman request.

 ### Purpose / Goal